sam-maverick/enhanced-messageme/README.md

 **Configuring the key-pair for wrapping and unwrapping of the private pictures within the PP platform**

-From the `ppclient` directory, run:
+From the `ppserver` directory, run:

 ```
 node ./genkeys-wrapping.js